jeffbski/redis-wstream/README.md

   });
 ```

- - `redisWStream(client, saveKey, [options])` - construct a new write stream using redis `client`, saving to the key at `saveKey`. `options` can be used to provide additional stream options.
+ - `redisWStream(client, saveKey, [options])` - construct a new write stream using redis `client`, saving to the key at `saveKey`.
+Client should not be a normal (non-multi batch) client otherwise it will accumulate the stream in memory before sending.
+You can provide a batch client as part of `options.clientMulti` if you want the final rename to happen as part of another batch.
+ - `options` can be used to provide additional stream options.
+ - `options.tempKeySuffix` - can be provided to tell redis what suffix to use for its temporary key which will be used while the stream is being written (which will be renamed to `saveKey` when complete).
+If not provided then a random string will be appended.
+Note that this needs to be unique so that concurrent writes for same key will not conflict with each other.
+ - `options.clientMulti` - if provided then once the stream is completely written, the rename operation will be written to this client but not executed, so you can later call `exec()` along with any other operations that are par of your transaction.
+If this option is not provided, then the rename will be performed and executed on the original client.
+So if you provide this option, you must call `options.clientMulti.exec()` yourself at some point after this finishes.

 Tested with mranney/node_redis client, but should work with any client that implements:

  - `set(key, cb)`
  - `append(key, cb)`

-Note: This module works by appending chunks to a key as the data is streamed in, so you will not want to use this key until it is finished uploading (`end` is called), you can do this in a variety of ways (keeping an active or status flag or loading to a temporary key, then renaming to the real key when done).
+Note: This module works by appending chunks to a tempKey as the data is streamed in, and then once complete, renames the tempKey to saveKey.
+In this way the original key is unaffected until the rename happens which is atomic.
+If `options.clientMulti` is provided then the rename will be appended after the stream is done writing and it is up to the user to `exec()` the multi client when they are ready for it to occur along with the rest of a batch.

 ## Goals